 How to DIY Antibacterial Hand Scrub

-Since I wanted this gift to look beautiful, like it was from a specialty store; I chose my favorite 12.5 oz tulip shaped Weck jar — they are a bit pricey, but so pretty; these ball jars work great too!
-Note that the recipe makes about 1 cup work (8 oz) so it didn’t quite fill up the above 12 oz jar.
+Since I wanted this gift to look beautiful, like it was from a specialty store; I chose my favorite 12.5 oz tulip shaped Weck jar — they are a bit pricey, but so pretty.
+These ball jars work great too!
+Note that the recipe makes about 1 cup (8 oz) so it didn’t quite fill up the above 12 oz jar.

 FREE PRINTABLE LABELS